-Mahyar wanted to study an MBA to keep pace with the business world, although he had a lot of experience, he wanted to go an extra step and expand his knowledge.
+Mahyar had a lot of experience, but he wanted to study an MBA to help him keep pace with the business world and expand on his knowledge.

 - Location: Canada

 - Motivation: Keep pace with business world, Broader Business Knowledge

 - Year of Graduation: 2018

 Why did you decide to study an MBA?

 I’m kind of a sub-executive level and I thought that I needed to update my information.
 I’ve got lots of experience in a lot of stuff but when it gets to the executive level, you want to be able to now oversee a lot more things.
 Actually, I was starting an MBA about 20 years ago and I stopped it.

 As soon as I found some time – and AIB advertising looked interesting to me, the way that they advertised their courses and everything – I felt, “Okay, I can do it while I’m working.”
 It was a good challenge for me to see if I’m not old enough still and I can do something.
 I made it, so that’s good.

 What did you get out of the MBA?